Darryl244/SEBI_Telegram_Fraud_Detection/README.md

   Candidate ↔ Cluster ↔ Group visualizations for scam network mapping.

 - 📑 **Automated Reports**
-  PDF/CSV exports and alerts feed for monitoring recent high-risk signals.
+  PDF/CSV exports and alerts feed for monitoring recent high-risk signals and continuously scans, detects only new high-risk cases, and actively notifies SEBI via Email/Slack in real-time.
 ---

 ## 🔄 Workflow